Skip to main content

 Thirty-Six

 Jacqui hears his scream and rushes downstairs and into the garage.
-John is lying there dead, his body ripped open and his intenstines have been ripped out.
+John is lying there dead, his body ripped open and his intestines ripped out.
 Some of them have been used to make the letter "M" on the windscreen of his car.

 Thirty-Seven